How to Hike the Twin Falls Trail in Washington State

 Pass the steep steps that take you down to the lower falls viewpoint and continue along the trail for another 0.1 miles, where you’ll emerge onto a wooden bridge with a nice view of the upper falls.

-This view might be good enough for you, but there’s another view of the falls up the trail across the bridge that involves a little bit of climbing and another 0.1 miles of hiking.
 If you continue past this point in the trail, you’ll eventually reach the Homestead Valley Trailhead, which is an alternate route for getting to the falls (as we covered above, it’s both less crowded and less enjoyable).

 From the upper falls viewpoints, head back the way you came and take a left to descend the steep set of stairs that take you down to the wooden platform with a view of the lower falls.
-Be careful when it’s wet – these steps can be very, very slippery.
-There are handrails for a reason.

 After you’ve taken in the view from the lower falls, head back up the steps to the main trail, and back the way you came.
 Like we mentioned, there are a few short climbs on the way back to the trailhead, but nothing too crazy.